thorenscientific/documentation/docs/solutions/reference-designs/eval-admx2501ebz/index.rst

    The measurements reported by the module may not be accurate unless it has been calibrated.
-For detailed instructions on how to calibrate the module, please refer to the
+For detailed instructions on how to calibrate the module, please refer to the :ref:`eval-admx2501ebz calibration-procedure` section in this user guide.
-   :dokuwiki:`Calibration Procedure <eval-admx2501ebz#calibration_procedure>`
-   section in this user guide.

 By default, the module is set to perform single-point impedance measurements in rectangular coordinates with a 300mV peak-to-peak signal (magnitude = 300) at